hispindia/OU-Period-Progressive-Report/README.md

 # OU-Period-Progressive-Report

+This is a port++ of an older Java module (Progressive Reports) used in India local  DHIS2 implementations for reporting purposes.

+Basic Features :
+ - Time wise and Facility wise analysis of aggregated data
+ - Configurable mapping
+ - XLSX templating onto which data is written and made avilable for download

 This app based on [ https://github.com/hispindia/OU-Period-Progressive-Report.git ]

 this app is used for app based organisationunit and Period wise Progressive Report.